The Demonic Perversion

 Why

-refuse to reply
+Francis refuse to reply

-to the shocking accusations brought about by Archbishop
+to the shocking accusations brought

-Carlo Maria Viganò with these infamous words?
+about by Archbishop Carlo Maria Viganò with these infamous

 Twice

-he claims
+he claims that he

-“must” say nothing about the accusations.
+say nothing about the accusations.
 “Must”.
+He does not

-He does not say “I choose not to ...”, or “I
+say “I choose not to ...,” or “I would prefer not

-would prefer not to ...” — but that he
+to ...” — but that he

-“MUST not”.
+“must not”.

-Francis chose his words very carefully.
-Why?
+Francis chose his words very

 This question has baffled countless Catholics, journalists, and reporters